 When you use italics for emphasis within a quotation, you have to let the reader know the italics were not a part of the original quotation.
-Phrases such as "emphasis added," "emphasis mine," "italics added," or "italics mine" are all acceptable.
-The phrase should be in the parentheses following the quotation in the text itself (after other citation information and a semicolon, when applicable).
-This information can also be presented in a footnote.
+Phrases such as "emphasis added." "emphasis mine," "italics added," or "italics mine" are all acceptable.
+The phrase should be placed either in the note or in parentheses following the quotation in the text itself.